SampratiVishnoi/JEDI-FLIPKART-GROUP-C-FLIPFIT/README.md

 ## Development Approach
 FlipFit is built using modern development practices to ensure scalability, maintainability, and ease of use.
 The project follows a modular approach, with clearly defined roles and responsibilities for each component.

-## Community and Contribution
-FlipFit is an open-source project, and we welcome contributions from the community.
-Whether you are a developer, designer, or user, your feedback and contributions are invaluable to us.
-Join us in enhancing the FlipFit Gym Management System and making it the best solution for gym management needs.

 ## Features
 ### User
 - View gym centers and available slots